mist64/cbmbus_doc/7 JiffyDOS.md

 	:	cpx $1800 ; GPIO
 		beq :-

 One iteration of this loop takes 7 clock cycles, which is 7 µs.
-In the best case, the GPIO pins get read in the very first cycle they changed, and in the worst case, they change one cycle after the read, introducing a latency of 7 µs.
+In the best case, the GPIO pins get read in the very first cycle they changed, and in the worst case, the change occurs one cycle after the read, introducing a latency of 7 µs.

 The following diagram shows what this means for the timing of the transmission: